Unit standard definitions and explanations

 Titles

-Outcomes (Elements)
+Outcomes (elements)

-Outcome statements describe knowledge, skills and attributes a learner has demonstrated, and the context within which these have been assessed.
-In order to be credited with the unit standard, a learner must achieve all of the outcomes described in the outcome statements.
+Outcome statements describe the knowledge, skills and attributes a learner has demonstrated, and the context in which these were assessed.

-Performance criteria (Evidence requirements)
+Performance criteria (evidence requirements)

 Range statements